-I'm so excited that the weekend is here.
-Today Eric and I have are finally jumping ship from our current cellular phone plan and we both plan on getting new fancy smartphones.
+I’m so excited that the weekend is here.
+Today Lorenzo and I have are finally jumping ship from our current cellular phone plan and we both plan on getting new fancy smartphones.
 We have been fighting the long battle of not needing a smartphone for awhile now, and we have finally seen that the perks outweigh the need for the phone.
 These fancy new phones do it all now: email, internet, facetime, GPS, camera, and have all those cool fun apps, too.
-Oh my, I can't wait.
+Oh my, I can’t wait.
 (Instagram and Angry Birds are two apps that I have been coveting for a long time.)
-Even my own mother-in-law wants to have facetime so she can see her future grandchild at any moment, and I have to admit... that's pretty cool.
+Even my own mother-in-law wants to have facetime so she can see her future grandchild at any moment, and I have to admit… that’s pretty cool.

 To start the weekend right, I love baking something to satisfy those sweet (pregnancy) needs of mine.
 Currently, apples are a fruit that I have been enjoying alot lately.
 They last longer than bananas in our house, and I have been eating an apple a day.
 (It keeps the doctor away right?)
 For awhile, I was into clementines and I would eat 4 of those in a sitting.
 They haven’t been on sale lately, so I have apples stocked up and I knew this dessert would be an easy fix.
 This simple dessert combines apples with a little bit of citrus and pecans all into one sweet treat.
 It would be perfect for breakfast and a cup of coffee to start your day right, or perfect for dessert and a large glass of milk to celebrate stepping into current century of smartphones!